US will be reopened from coronavirus shutdown responsibly: Mike Pence

 “We are going to do it responsibly,” Vice President Mike Pence told FOX Business’ Stuart Varney on Friday.
 “We’re going to do it based on data."

-He added that some parts of the country could be opened up before others.
+He added that some parts of the country could be opened up before others and that the data will be reviewed on a county-by-county basis.

+The COVID-19 pandemic has infected 86,000 people in the US and killed 1,300, according to the latest data provided by Johns Hopkins University & Medicine.
+More than half of the nation's confirmed cases are from the New York metropolitan area.

+"There's gonna be areas of the country where we just we have to support our governors and mitigation efforts have to stay very strong and in some cases even become stronger," the vice president said.

 CLICK HERE TO READ MORE ON FOX BUSINESS